freddypage/SyntronicChallenge/README.md

 2) A Movie Gallery section that populates Movie Frames with data from each item retrieved
 3) Expandable Movie Modal that displays rating, movie overview and other pertinent data.

+## Fonts and Other Assets
+Open Sans pulled from https://fonts.google.com/specimen/Open+Sans (loaded in app) Images are retrieved from API (as a 'poster'